Wang Li (politician): Cultural Revolution

 He penned several prominent screeds against then head of state Liu Shaoqi during the latter's involvement in the "work teams" issue, which decisively broke him (Liu) with Mao.
 On January 8, 1967, Wang was named head of the party propaganda leading group, effectively replacing the Propaganda Department, which was disbanded.
 Wang gained prominence during the early stages of the Cultural Revolution as a major figure of the Cultural Revolution Group.

 Wuhan Incident

 During the Wuhan Incident in July 1967, Wang was dispatched as a representative of the central authorities in Wuhan to resolve an increasingly contentious factional standoff in the city between two major mass organizations.
-Carrying orders from Zhou Enlai that were tacitly approved by Mao, Wang publicly threw his support behind the "Worker's Headquarters", which alienated the other major faction - the "Million Heroes".
+Carrying orders from Zhou Enlai that were tacitly approved by Mao, Wang publicly threw his support behind the rebel "Workers' Headquarters" mass organisation, which alienated the other major faction - the "Million Heroes", a "conservative" group which supported the Party leadership in Wuhan and Hubei Province.
 The Million Heroes then captured Wang Li and beat him.
-He was rescued by some Wuhan Military Region staff and sent back to Beijing, where he received a hero's welcome for having successfully resolved the situation in the city.
+He was rescued by some Wuhan Military Region staff and sent back to Beijing, where he received a hero's welcome for having helped resolve the situation in Wuhan in favour of the "Workers' Headquarters" rebel group and for having survived the attack.